GODZ-k/Build-And-deploy-Javascript-Animation-Website-Using-HTML-CSS-Javascript/README.md

 # Build-And-deploy-Javascript-Animation-Website-Using-HTML-CSS-Javascript [Click here](https://calm-panda-5cb8e1.netlify.app/)
 ## About this project
-we will build and deploy beautiful HTML, CSS, and Javascript Websites.
-We will use CSS and Javascript (gap library )Animation to build the website.
+we build and deploy beautiful HTML, CSS, and Javascript Websites.
+We used CSS and Javascript (gap library )Animation to build the website.
-## What will we use in this project?
+## What did we use in this project?
 - HTML
 - CSS
 - Javascript